PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 >   The detection of radioactivity, either produced by artificial sources or as part
-    of the natural environment like K-40 or Radon from the inner of the Earth, is a fascinating field of study which today has become accessible with cheap and simple detectors.
-There are commercial offers, but also a number of proposals for do-it-yourself projects.
+    of the natural environment like K-40 or Radon from the inner of the Earth, is a There are commercial offers, but also a number of proposals for  do-it-yourself projects.
 A sound-card of a standard PC is suitable to record  the signals, which can then be visualized with any kind of sound-card oscilloscope.

 ### The CERN DIY particle detector